Kernel Scaling for Manifold Learning and Classification: Preliminaries

-} \end{enumerate} The algorithm jointly uses the normalized distances and mutual angles to extract a robust estimation of the intrinsic dimension $\bar{d}$.
-This is done by finding the dimension that minimizes the KL divergence between an artificially generated data and the observed data.
-In section (\ref{sec:OptMani}), we propose a framework which exploits the intrinsic dimension estimation $\hat{d}$ for choosing the scale parameter $\epsilon$ defined in Eq. (\ref{eq:KernelK}).
+DANCo jointly uses the normalized distances and mutual angles to extract a robust estimate of $\bar{d}$.
+This is done by finding the dimension that minimizes the Kullback–Leibler divergence between the estimated probability distribution functions (pdf-s) of artificially-generated data and the observed data.
+A full description of DANCo is presented in the Appendix of this manuscript.
+In section \ref{sec:OptMani}, we propose a framework which exploits the resulting estimate $\hat{d}$ of $\bar{d}$ for choosing the scale parameter $\epsilon$.